Steel windows are great. Steel windows on your terms are even better.

 For starters, steel window frame extrusion process resembles that old Play-Doh machine in your mother’s attic.
 The metal is molten, and the manufacturer forces it through a template.
 It then cools and creates a solid shape -- which you'll soon learn is one of the disadvantages of steel windows.

-Aluminum window frame extrusion is very common, too, but if you really want to go high-end with a unique look, it’s all about steel.
+Aluminum extrusion is very common, too, but if you really want to go high-end with a unique look, it’s all about steel window trim.
 (Really want to step it up?
 Some companies also offer extruded or machined bronze as a window construction option.)

-Whittling down solid metal bars or rods into window frame components or decorative shapes is possible too, but the process is very costly and produces a large percentage of scrap.
+Whittling down solid metal bars or rods into window frame components or decorative shapes can happen, but the process is very costly and produces a large percentage of scrap.

 Roll forming involves the continuous bending of a long strip of coiled steel into a desired cross-section that creates a hollow roll formed part.
 The strip passes through sets of rolls, each set performing an incremental part of the bending.